PavanMudigonda/html-reporter-github-pages/README.md

 ## PavanMudigonda/html-reporter-github-pages
-New Improved GitHub Pages HTML Reporter
+a) This is a New and Improved GitHub Pages HTML Reporter
+b) To migrate to new action, please follow below documentation
+c) For support please create a Issue in this repo

 ## Inputs